QuentinPace/Habito/wiki/endpoints.md

     {
       "id": 1,
       "creator_id": null,
-      "name": "75 hard",
+      "is_enrolled": false, // if user is enrolled in program "name": "75 hard",
       "description": "75-day mental toughness program that challenges participants to follow a strict regimen without exception.", "total_days": 75,